 - ❖ If the assignment continues to have evidence of plagiarism (no APA) in the final draft of the assignment, the professor will file a report to the Department Chair documenting the use of the paper as an action of academic dishonesty.
 Work must have less than 20% matching in order to be accepted. - ❖ If a student fails to submit an assignment to SafeAssign, the professor will assign a grade of zero for that assignment. - ❖ Please understand there are time limitations that must be met.
 Do not e-mail the professor that SAFEASSIGN was not accepting papers after submission time-out.
-It is then considered LATE, and NO LATE work is accepted or because of technological issues.
-Please work with IT prior to make sure BB is working properly.
-This is your responsibility. - Sy submitting a paper to SafeAssign, that paper will become source material included in the SafeAssign database. - ❖ Matching must be less than 20% to avoid plagiarism.
+It is then considered LATE, and NO LATE work is accepted. - ❖ By submitting a paper to SafeAssign, that paper will become source material included in the SafeAssign database.